savitagup/901NodeIntro-1/Labs/Ch01-Intro/1ExecuteJS/README.md

     With the array, can you loop through and find the high and low temp of the week?

-    After finding the days, print somethgin similar to the following:
+    After finding the days, print something similar to the following:

+    ```
+    The lowest temperature this week was on Wed and it was 65
+    The highest temperature this week was on Thurs and it was 102
+    ```

     Hint: keep track of a variable for lowestTempDay and highestTempDay, while looping compare to current day and replace variables as necessary.

+### jschallenges

 1. Create another subdirectory: `\WIP\Ch01\jschallenges`